 - Can't figure out how to use the product

-For each option, you must provide a "result" that will display to your customer upon choosing that specific reason.
+For each option, you must provide a "result" that will display to your customer upon choosing that reason.

 Provide Incentives for Customer Retention

-If you choose to provide incentives...
+If you choose to provide incentives, you can choose to:

-Too Hard To Use:
+Too Hard to Use:

-Don't cancel and save 15%:
+Don't cancel and save 10%: